coleholcomb/Halite3/README.tex.md

 where $S(s,p)$ is the score a ship $s$ would achieve if it traveled and mined along path $p$. $H(s,p)$, $T(s,p)$, and $t(s,p)$ are the halite mined, travel costs induced, and time in moving the ship $s$ along path $p$.
 One would then like to optimize over all paths $p$ for a given ship $s$.
 This, as far as I know, is not a possible computation given the constraints of the game (e.g., the time limit of 2 seconds per turn), and so simplifications and approximations are necessary in order to prune the space of possible solutions to a managable level.
-I believe that some of the top competitors took this approach, which is why relatively fast languages like C++ and Java dominate the upper end of the leaderboard.
+I believe that a few of the top competitors took this approach, which is why relatively fast languages like C++ and Java dominate the upper end of the leaderboard.
 I was not able to optimize my Python code to the point where moving beyond single cell calculations was a feasible strategy, so I reduced the model to single cell calculations and approximated the effects of additional cells,
 $$